mattfwood/gatsby-dev-blog/src/content/refactoring-with-use-reducer.md

 // currentState would equal { user: null }
 ```

-Here, `currentState` would return `{ user: null }` because even though we signed in, the last action we took was signing out.
+Here, `currentState` would return `{ user: null }`, because even though we signed in, the last action we took was signing out.

 If you've used Redux or `useReducer` before, this will look similar even though there's no actual "reducer" in this code.

-The reason this is helpful for us in React is because we'll frequently have lots of pieces of state we need to track, and they'll often change in groups.
+The reason this is helpful in React is because we frequently have lots of pieces of state we need to track, and they'll often change in groups.

 So instead of using 4 or 5 `useState` calls, we can use a reducer to create _actions_ that describe our different state changes.